CumulusNetworks/docs/content/cumulus-linux-43/System-Configuration/Cumulus-User-Experience-CUE.md

    cumulus@switch:~$ systemctl start cued
    ```

-5. Log out of the switch, then log back in to get the CUE CLI prompt.
+5. Log out of the switch, then log back in to get the CUE CLI prompt.-->

 ## Command Line Basics